What is Proventricular Dilatation Disease?

 The disease has been documented in over 50 parrot species.
-However, the condition appears most commonly among macaws, Amazon parrots, African grey parrots, cockatoos, Eclectus parrots and conures.
+However, the condition appears most commonly among macaws, Amazon parrots, African gray parrots, cockatoos, Eclectus parrots, and conures.
 Birds of any age can be affected; however, birds are typically 3 or 4 years old when the condition is first noticed.
 That being said, birds may be as young as 10 weeks and others as old as 20 years when the disease is first diagnosed.
 As such, owners and veterinarians should consider this disease among any parrot showing clinical signs.

 How is PDD Diagnosed?

 Neither the GI nor the nervous signs caused by PDD are specific to this disease.
 In other words, your avian veterinarian will have to consider PDD and many other infectious and non-infectious diseases as the cause of your bird’s illness before a definitive diagnosis can be reached.
 For example, lead poisoning can cause GI disease and the associated nervous system signs can mimic PDD.
-The non-specific signs of PDD can make it difficult to definitively diagnose this disease.
+The nonspecific signs of PDD can make it difficult to definitively diagnose this disease.

 For birds affected by either or both forms of PDD, your veterinarian will likely suggest performing routine diagnostic tests such as a complete blood count, plasma biochemistry panel and whole body radiographs (x-rays).
 These tests will help your veterinarian rule out other infectious and some non-infectious causes of these types of symptoms.